erasmus-without-paper/ewp-specs-api-course-replication/README.md

 Permissions
 -----------

- * All requests from the EWP Network MUST be allowed access to this API.
+ * All requests from the EWP Network MUST be allowed to access this API.

- * Additionally, it is RECOMMENDED to allow this API to be accessed by **anonymous** external clients too (without the need of using a client certificate).
-It is also RECOMMENDED that servers should include an `Access-Control-Allow-Origin: *` header in their responses (so that JavaScript applications will be able to use it without a proxy).
+ * Additionally, implementers MAY allow this API to be accessed by **anonymous** external clients too (without the need of using any client certificate).

 Handling of invalid parameters
 ------------------------------

  * General [error handling rules][error-handling] apply.
- * Invalid (or unknown) `hei_id` MUST result in a HTTP 400 error response.
+ * Invalid (or unknown) `hei_id` values MUST result in a HTTP 400 error response.

 Response
 --------

-Servers MUST respond with a valid XML document described by the [response.xsd] (response.xsd) schema.
+If the request was valid, then servers MUST respond with a valid XML document described by the [response.xsd](response.xsd) schema.
 See the schema annotations for further information.

 [develhub]: http://developers.erasmuswithoutpaper.eu/